kingscode/laravel-apns-notification-channel/README.md

 composer require kingscode/laravel-apns-notification-channel
 ```

-You will need to generate a `p8` certificate for you application, before you can use this channel.
+You will need to get a `p8` certificate for you application from `apple`, before you can use this channel.
 Configure the path in `config/broadcasting.php`.
 ```php
 'connections' => [
     'apn' => [